cacodemonkey/ProjectUniversum/README.md

 - Less Creepy Crowd NPCs: Does what it says on the tin.
 - Luma: Fix the artificially raised black levels in vanilla, and add proper HDR support.
 ### SFSE Engine Fixes
-The following changes are made from default settings if the Optional Mods are installed.
+The following changes are made from the default settings:
 - Weapons are not automatically reloaded when running empty.
 - Firing an empty weapon will not warn you about not having ammo.
 - Companions will wait a few seconds to comment on you becoming overencumbered.